blankly-finance/blankly/README.md

 ## Why Blankly?

-Blankly is an ecosystem for algotraders enabling anyone to build, monetize and scale their trading algorithms.
+Blankly is an ecosystem for algotraders enabling anyone to build, monetize and scale their trading algorithms for stocks, crypto, futures or forex.
 The same code can be backtested, paper traded, sandbox tested and run live by simply changing a single line.
+Develop locally then deploy, iterate and share using the blankly platform.

 Add simulated latency, social media & websocket backtests to existing models or build a new one using live data natively.
 Getting started is easy - just `pip install blankly` and `blankly init`.